lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 After running this, logging should show that it either was able to connect to Fusion, or not.
 If not, be sure you're using the right Fusion address/port.
 If not, the client jar can accept various related settings.

 ## Fusion
-After the client process successfully connects to Fusion, you should see the Random Content Connector available in Fusion as a new connector type.
+After the client process successfully connects to Fusion, you should see the Security Filtering Sample Connector available in Fusion as a new connector type.

 ## Security Filtering Plugin Properties